 Low blood pressure causes can be due to hormonal changes, widening of blood vessels, medicine side effects, anemia, heart, & endocrine problems.

-Low BP caused by endocrine problems: An under-active thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism) can cause low blood pressure.
-In addition, other conditions, such as adrenal insufficiency (Addison's disease), low blood sugar (hypoglycemia), and in some cases, diabetes, can trigger low blood pressure.
+- Endocrine system disorders: An under-active thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism) can cause low blood pressure.
+Also, other conditions, such as adrenal insufficiency (Addison's disease), low blood sugar (hypoglycemia), and in some cases, diabetes can trigger low blood pressure.

-Hypotension caused by nutritional deficiency: A lack of the vitamins B-12 and foliate can cause anemia, a condition in which your body does not produce enough red blood cells.
+- Nutritional deficiency: A lack of the vitamins B-12 and folate can cause anemia, a condition in which your body does not produce enough red blood cells.
 In addition to making, you feel tired because you are not getting enough oxygen; anemia can lead to low blood pressure.

 - Neurological disorder: multiple system atrophy (nervous system damage) and Shy-Drager syndrome (progressive damage to the autonomic nervous system).